The Bowls At Chipotle Aren’t As Compostable As Once Thought

 Imagine that you’re sitting in a Chipotle, Tuesday afternoon, 2:27 p.m.
-The smell of the just cleaned table wafts through the air as a weird wordless remix of Cher’s Believe plays from the just loud enough to be distracting from speakers overhead.
+The smell of the just cleaned table wafts through the air as a weird wordless remix of Cher’s Believe plays from just loud enough to be distracting speakers overhead.
 You’re feeling pretty good about yourself, Chipotle, after all, uses fresh and real ingredients, locally sourced and ethically farmed.
 Why they even serve their popular Burrito Bowls in a molded fiber compostable container.
 You know this because when you separate your trash there’s a specific bin for compostable and recyclable materials.
 It feels good to know you’re helping the planet one Burrito Bowl at a time, just like the Chipotle cup says.

 Not so fast.
 According to research conducted by non-profit newsroom, The New Food Economy, those compostable bowls show evidence of being treated with PFAS, or per- and polyfluoroalkyl substances — which help the paper bowls keep their structural integrity while holding hot, wet, or greasy food but don’t breakdown naturally in the environment and contain chemicals that are linked to certain forms of cancer and other adverse health effects.